fadlyzaki/learning-progress-architect/docs/current_implementation.md

 - 1 goal row
 - 3 task rows
 - 3 calendar event rows
-- 0..n resource rows
+- 0..n learner resource rows
-- 0..3 task-resource rows
+- 0..3 learner task-resource links
+- 0..9 system-suggested resource rows
+- 0..9 task-resource links for system suggestions
 - 2 notes

-There is no transaction wrapper around this process.
-Partial writes are possible if a later step throws after earlier inserts have succeeded.
+All of these writes are wrapped in a single SQLite transaction.
+If any insert fails, the entire workflow setup rolls back.

 ## Frontend Application Model